avamsykiran/Swing_0900to1100_04Mar22_23Mar22/README.md

         java.awt.LayoutManager
-                    FlowLayout          is the defualt layout of JPanel BorderLayout        is the default layout of JFrame and JDialog CardLayout
+                    FlowLayout          is the defualt layout of JPanel BorderLayout        is the default layout of JFrame and JDialog
                     GridLayout
                     BoxLayout
-                    SpringLayout
+                    GridBagLayout
+                    CardLayout
                         ...etc

     Events